seugeo/soilheating/README.md

 # README for Soil Heating Study

-This repository contains all the processed data and code used for Geonczy et al., Virome responses to heating treatments suggest that most temperate viral particles in a forest soil do not persist at 90°C
+Code in this repository was used to generate figures for Geonczy et al., proposed title: "Virome responses to heating treatments suggest that most temperate viral particles in a forest soil do not persist at 90°C"

-Publication: none yet
+Publication: planned for submission

-NCBI SRA:
+NCBI SRA: work in progress